xiumingzhang/photonic-bandgap-comsol-matlab/README.md

 ![](https://raw.githubusercontent.com/xiumingzhang/photonic-bandgap-comsol-matlab/master/results/comparison.png)

--> The comparison between the textbook results (left) and results produced by this script (right) <-
+The comparison between the textbook results (left) and results produced by this script (right).